wait1210day/Cocoa/README.md

 Introduction
 ------------
 Cocoa is a 2D rendering engine written in C++.
-It provides a simple and quick way to create your own 2D interface by using CSS, XML and Javascript (Typescript is optional).
+It provides a simple and quick way to create your own 2D interface by using Javascript (Typescript is optional).

 Cocoa can be used in many situations such as game, user interface or something else.